The CADE ATP System Competition

 The minimal wall clock time limit per problem is 15s,

-For each problem category there is an overall wall clock time limit, which is
+For each batch there is an overall wall clock time limit, provided in the

-provided in the configuration section at the start of each batch, and
+configuration section at the start of each batch.

 Time spent before starting the first problem of a batch (e.g., preloading

-ending a problem and starting the next (e.g.,
+end of an attempt on a problem and the starting of the

-learning from a proof just found), are not part of the times taken on the
+next (e.g., learning from a proof just found), are not part of the times

 There are no CPU time limits.